Charlotte Green takes a look at some of the most stunning basketball upsets in the history of March Madness.

 Princeton Over Defending Champion UCLA (1996)

-As a school that used an intricate offense to compete with more physically talented teams, Princeton stunned the defending champion UCLA Bruins in a 43–41 first-round victory.
+As a school that used an intricate offence to compete with more physically talented teams, Princeton stunned the defending champion UCLA Bruins in a 43–41 first-round victory.
 It is an approach that may be taken by a coach with a sports management degree from Adelphi University.

 George Mason over Connecticut (2006)